David J. Santeusanio

-Mr. Santeusanio represents clients in various industries, including education, high tech, the gig economy, transportation, insurance, financial services, construction, healthcare, hospitality, food and beverage, professional services firms, and government service contracting.
+Mr. Santeusanio represents clients in various industries, including education, high tech, the gig economy, transportation, insurance, financial services, construction, healthcare, hospitality, food and beverage, professional services firms and government contracting.
 He has served as labor and employment counsel for organizations of all sizes, including startup companies, middle-market companies, large publicly held companies, national political campaigns and nonprofit organizations.

 In addition to his practice, Mr. Santeusanio regularly provides pro bono legal services.
 His pro bono work includes representing a young adult seeking asylum in the United States after being wrongfully imprisoned in his native country; representing a parent in an international child abduction case in which the parent sought reunification with her child; advising a nonprofit organization dedicated to providing homes to veterans of the U.S. military; and an appeal to the U.S. Court of Appeals for Veterans Claims on behalf of a Vietnam veteran seeking veterans benefits.

 While in law school, Mr. Santeusanio served as editor-in-chief of the Suffolk Transnational Law Review.